Carl Betz: Personal life and death

 Betz was married twice and had one child.
-In June 1952 he married actress Lois Harmon with whom he had a son, Richard.
+In June 1952, he married actress Lois Harmon with whom he had a son, Richard.
 The couple separated in May 1960 and divorced in 1961.
 In December 1963, Betz married Gloria Stone Martin, sister of actress Nita Talbot.
 Through his marriage to Martin, Betz had a stepdaughter, Rio.
-He and Gloria remained together for 15 years, until Carl's death.
+Gloria and he remained together for 15 years, until Carl's death.

 In 1977, Betz was diagnosed with terminal and inoperable lung cancer.
-He kept his diagnosis private so he could keep working.
+He kept his diagnosis private in order to continue working.
 On November 29, 1977, Betz entered Cedars-Sinai Medical Center in Los Angeles.
-He died seven weeks later, on January 18, 1978.
+He died seven weeks later, on January 18, 1978, at age 56.
 His remains were cremated.